Traveling in the Wilderness in Mongolia

 In wildness is the preservation of the world

-Peter’s experience provoked his thoughts on wilderness and wildlife.
+Peter’s experience provoked his thoughts on wilderness, wildlife and our his spiritual connections with the natural world.
 With our national park and wilderness horseback expeditions in Mongolia we like to “leave only footprints and take only pictures“.
 But without exception, everyone who has traveled with us takes much more than that when they leave us.
 There is something, known and cherished only by them about their time traveling in the wild.
-It’s what nature, in all it’s beauty does to your soul.
+It’s what nature, in all its beauty does to your soul.
 We can help you with that.